Qarik-Group/disruptor/docs/adrs/adr-005-project-management.md

 ## Decision
 We will use [GitHub Project Boards](https://docs.github.com/en/issues/organizing-your-work-with-project-boards/managing-project-boards/about-project-boards) to enable simple project management tool for resolving issues and to plan, track and deliver changes.\
-GitHub Project Board are available on the GitHub platform for free, making it a tool that is easy to manage, accessible to everyone and integrating easly with collaboratos git flow.
+GitHub Project Board are available on the GitHub platform for free, making it a tool that is easy to manage, accessible to everyone and integrating easly with collaboratos git flow.\

+[UPDATE: 06/29/22] Project Boards didn't bring any value from initial proposal to the time of this ADR update.
+It seems they are not needed as they are not used and maintained.

 ## Status

-Proposed.
+Rejected.

 ## Consequences
 To be seen.